sequana/variant_calling/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.5     * fix typo in the onsuccess and update sequana requirements to use
+            most up-to-date snakemake rules
 0.9.4     * fix typo related to the reference-file option new name not changed
             everyhere in the pipeline.
 0.9.3     * use new framework (faster --help, --from-project option)